Economy of Morocco: Unemployment

 to 10.8% in 2005.
 The State High Planning Commission that Morocco's official unemployment rate dropped to 9.1% in Q2 2008, down from 9.6% in Q1.
 This leaves Morocco with some 1.03m unemployed, compared to 1.06m at the end of March.
 Unemployment stood at 9.8% at the end of 2007, up 0.1% from the end of 2006.

 Urban areas saw particularly strong job growth, and the services and construction sectors were the two leading drivers of job creation.
 Services generated some 152,000 new jobs, with the business process outsourcing (BPO) and telecoms sector proving particularly dynamic.
 Meanwhile, government infrastructure projects, as well as heavy private investment in real estate and tourism helped boost the construction sector, which created 80,000 new jobs in the second quarter of 2008.

 Evidently, this trend of falling unemployment rates is a positive one.
 Joblessness has long been a cause for serious concern in North Africa.
 Morocco has a lower rate than its Maghreb neighbours—Tunisia has a rate of around 13.9%, and in Algeria it is around 12.3%—but the issue is still a pressing one, both for economic and for social reasons.
 A 2006 government report suggested that the country needed a net increase of 400,000 jobs annually for the next two decades in order to provide enough employment for its people, given the underlying demographic dynamic.

 Moreover, with Spanish construction firms facing much harder times, Morocco may soon face the additional challenge of workers returning from across the Gibraltar Straits, potentially putting further pressure on the authorities to create jobs.

-With 30.5% of Morocco's population of 34.3m aged 14 or younger, according to the CIA, job creation for the young is one of the government's major priorities.
+With 30.5% of Morocco's population of 34.3m aged 14 or younger, according to the CIA, job creation for youths is one of the government's major priorities.
 2007 data indicate that 17.6% of those in the 15–24 age group are unemployed.
 This rises to around one third in urban areas—rural communities often employ the young in agriculture, including on the family farm, as soon as they leave school, contributing to relatively high youth employment rates (lower levels of official unemployment registration are also a factor).